 What is the purpose of the Paris project?

 In recent years,...

 under the leadership of Mayor Anne Hidalgo, the French capital has undertaken drastic measures to make Paris greener, to fight congestion, and to reduce air pollution.
 Restricted access for cars to the city center, a drastic reduction of parking spots, an expansion of the bike lane network to 1000 kilometers by 2024, and the return of the famous Champs-Elysées street as a pedestrian zone by reducing lanes for car traffic are some of the cornerstones of Paris' green agenda.

 Meanwhile, the conversion of all street lighting in the metropolis of 10 million inhabitants to LED technology has significantly contributed to CO2 reduction and energy consumption.
 The contract for this was awarded to CiELiS and SWARCO as subcontractor and also aims to modernize traffic management in Paris in the run-up to the 2024 Summer Olympics.

-Merci beaucoup, Christina, for these wonderful insights into your work.
+Merci beaucoup, Cristina, for these wonderful insights into your work.